echo-cool/text-to-sql-t5/README.md

   --development_records records/ground_truth_dev.pkl
 ```

-## Submission

-You need to submit your test SQL queries and their associated SQL records.
-Please only submit your final files corresponding to the test set.

-For SQL queries, ensure that the name of the submission files (in the `results/` subfolder) are:
-- `{t5_ft, ft_scr, gemma}_test.sql`

 For database records, ensure that the name of the submission files (in the `records/` subfolder) are:
 - `{t5_ft, ft_scr, gemma}_test.pkl`